ros-tooling/cross_compile/README.md

 rosdep install --from-paths install_aarch64/share --ignore-src --rosdistro dashing -y
 ```

-Now you may use the ROS installation as you normally would
+Now you may use the ROS installation as you would on any other system

 ```
 source install_aarch64/setup.bash